-In line with these changes, DEECA will continue to engage with BLCAC for this project, acknowledging their exclusive rights to speak for their Country under the Aboriginal Heritage Act 2006.
+In line with these changes, DEECA has continued to engage with BLCAC for this project, acknowledging their exclusive rights to speak for their Country under the Aboriginal Heritage Act 2006.
 BLCAC has determined the new name, 'Yannawatpanhanna' for the boulevard.
-However, DEECA will also continue discussions with Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation and the Boon Wurrung Foundation with regards to historical associations and matters outside of the Act.